 It is envisaged that by adhering to the recommendations of the National Standards of Critical Care Education, the programme will be benchmarked by CC3N.
-Derogation will be sought with respect to the assessment components for each module.
+Derogation in in place with respect to the assessment components for each module.
 Two of the components of modules are weighted and will be set up with 40% qualifying pass mark to make up the overall module mark.
 The practice documents (Critical Care National Competencies) which will be undertaken whilst in practice will be marked on a Pass/Fail basis.
 Students must therefore pass ALL components in order to pass the module.
 This will bring this programme in line with the majority of the Faculty’s postgraduate nursing and midwifery provision (non-NMC approved).

 Where theory is linked to practice and there are practice-based components within each module, derogation is in place in order to comply with the NMC Code (Standards of Conduct, Performance and Ethics for Nurses and Midwives) which includes the following statements:

 Nurses and midwives must provide a high standard of care at all times, including:

 You must deliver care based on the best available evidence or best practice.